tarah-o/wine-quiz-app/README.md

-WINE TRIVIA QUIZ APP | THINKFUL
+WINE TRIVIA QUIZ APP

 This project tests your knowledge about wine in a fun, 10-question interactive quiz.
-This was my first project as part of my learning with Thinkful's Full Stack program.

 FUNCTIONALITY: